AleXutzZu/FTC-FreightFrenzy/README.md

 This is an archived repository for the Robot Controller App used in Freight Frenzy by the Perpetuum Mobile Team.

-Everything related to the robot is in the TeamCode module
+Everything related to the robot is in the TeamCode module.

-## Some of the libraries used
+## Libraries used
 - RoadRunner for path and trajectory generation
 - FTCLib
 - MeepMeep for vizualizing RoadRunner paths/trajectories